Teamemories/TermiKall/CONTRIBUTING.md

 By contributing to this project, you (the contributor) agree that:

 1. Right to Release:
-   The project owner ([Your Name]) has the exclusive right to release the official version of this project.
+   The project owner (Teamemories has the exclusive right to release the official version of this project.

 2. Right to Contribute:
    Your code, documentation, or other contributions may be used in the development of the project and incorporated into the official release by the project owner.

 3. Acknowledgment of Contribution:
    Your name will be listed in the contributors' list to give proper credit for your work.

-4. Other Terms:
-   This agreement is governed by the laws of [Your Country].

 > By submitting a pull request (PR), you confirm that you have read and agree to this CLA.